dwrightco1/replicated-kots/README.md

 I used [NodeApp](https://github.com/dwrightco1/nodeapp) for testing.
 The application has a front-end running Node.Js and a back-end running MySQL.

 For the Kotsadm `Configure Application` screen, I decided to add an option for exposing the front-end service as either a `LoadBalancer` or `NodePort`.
-My assumption is that I'll be able to parameterize the user-select value into the `frontent-service.yaml` (which manages access to the frontend Deployment).
+My assumption is that I'll be able to parameterize the user-selected value into the `frontent-service.yaml` (which manages access to the frontend Deployment).

 ## Environment Setup
 I used this [Vagrantfile](vagrant/Vagrantfile) to build a Dev Workstation running Ubuntu 18.04.